joebew42/twitch/docs/_posts/2017-10-07-all-day-long-streaming-experience.md

 - [Update the documentation](https://github.com/rrrene/elixirstatus-web/pull/59)
 - [How to run tests](https://github.com/rrrene/elixirstatus-web/pull/58)

-At the end of the straming session the experience was really satisfying but at the same time really tiring:
+At the end of the streaming session the experience was really satisfying but at the same time really tiring:

 ## Why really satisfying?